CFT-approach to Rotating Field Lumps in Attractive Potential: Non-relativistic Limit and Conformal Symmetry

 and linearized equations of motion

 The existence of a trivial spectrum is in accordance with Vakhitov-Kolokolov criterion

-Indeed, this relation indicates that the presence of conformal symmetry forbids any other modes but symmetry-related ones.
-Violating this symmetry by relativistic generalization allowed us to generate decay modes near the isolated point as
+Indeed, our numerical scanning failed to find any decay solutions of linearized Eqs.(\ref{lin. nr eom}) apart from symmetry-related zero modes in theory (\ref{NR lagrangian}).
+Weak violation of conformal symmetry by relativistic generalization allowed us to generate decay modes near the isolated point as

+where we use the notation \(f_{\omega}\) to stress that the solution \(f\) of Eq.(\ref{eq}) parametrically depends on \(\omega\).
 In the limit $\omega \to m$, parameter $\gamma_{dec.}$ tends to zero following Eq.(\ref{VK N.R.}) and this mode turns into the $U(1)$ symmetry zero mode.
+Although weak violation of conformal symmetry results in decay modes with small $\gamma_{dec.}/m$ this leads to drastically different dynamical behavior of solitons which become exponentially unstable.
+This type of instability is forbidden in purely non-relativistic conformal theory.
 Thus, we have demonstrated the importance of relativistic corrections for studying stability of low-energy Q-tubes in our model.